 - Directory Status Options: Specify what all options will be available to the members while they are creating a new listing.
 You can offer them to publish, set as pending review or save a draft.
 So if you do not want members to publish the listings then uncheck the Published checkbox.

-- Display Custom Fields as: The Directory Plugin actually includes a copy of the CustomPress plugin with which allows you to Custom Fields to work with your listings.
+- Custom Field Options: The Directory Plugin actually includes a copy of the CustomPress plugin with which allows you to Custom Fields to work with your listings.
 This setting decides on how the Custom Fields should be listed on the Site.
 This is discussed in detail towards the end of this documentation.

 - Pagination Settings: Directory plugin supports pagination.
 You can define where to show it on a page and how many page links to show at one time.